 Payment Plan for Admitted Degree Candidates

 The interest-free payment plan allows admitted degree candidates to pay in four installments each term.
-Payments plans are offered per term.
-You enroll in the plan for a $35 fee each term.
+Payment plans are offered per term.
+You enroll in the plan for a non-refundable $35 fee each term.

 Plan enrollment is open from the first day of course registration through the payment deadline, after which you can no longer enroll for the term.